What is a "Life Extension Village"?

 It took me some years to actually get organised even after getting an appropriate sized block of land in a town that I thought was ideal for a first development to test out the concept - Cowra - about 5 hours West of Sydney.
 After dealing with some of the health issues and other things that kept me in Sydney, I finally made the break to Cowra in mid January, 2015.

 The General Idea

-The first of these villages “Coura Rocks”, will be constructed in Saje Court, Cowra, NSW (Google Map) and is intended to be a model for these villages that hopefully will be built all over Australia.
-The Coura Rocks Village will have up to 12 free-standing houses on it.
+The first of these villages “Koura Rocks”, will be constructed in Saje Court, Cowra, NSW (Google Map) and is intended to be a model for these villages that hopefully will be built all over Australia.
+The Koura Rocks Village will have up to 12 free-standing houses on it.

 The buildings in this “Eco Village” have been designed using the highest quality, environmentally friendly technology and materials throughout.
-The buildings are manufactured using advanced engineering processes in a factory, delivered in a flat pack to the site and rapidly assembled.
+The buildings are manufactured using advanced engineering processes in a factory, delivered in modules to the site to be rapidly assembled.

-Each building material selected for the construction will create not only a healthier environment but will also be thermally comfortable without the added use of air conditioning or additional heating.
+Each building material selected for the construction will create not only a healthier environment but will also be thermally comfortable and to minimise the use use of air conditioning and heating.